Privacy & Disclosures

 10. Direct deposit of federal disbursements If, in connection with a direct deposit plan, we deposit any amount in your account which should have been returned to the Federal Government for any reason, you authorize us to deduct the amount of our liability to the Federal Government from the account of deposit or from any other account you have with us.
 You agree we can do this without prior notice to you and at any time, unless otherwise prohibited by law.
 We may also use any other legal remedy to recover the amount of our liability.

-11. Right of setoff We may charge any of your accounts (including certificates) for any debts or liabilities you owe us.
+11. Right of setoff.
+To the extent permitted by law, may charge any of your accounts (including certificates) for any debts or liabilities you owe us after sending you any notice required by law.
 This includes secured and unsecured debts and debts you owe individually or jointly.
 All joint owners are jointly and severally liable for the payment of any overdraft to the joint account.
 This is without regard as to which owner created or was responsible for the overdraft or whether any joint owner received any benefit from the transaction creating the overdraft.
 We will not be liable for the dishonor of any check when the dishonor occurs because we exercised our right of setoff.
 You agree to hold us harmless because we exercised our right of setoff.
-You also agree to reimburse us for any costs we incur to collect any deficit including, to the extent permitted by law, our reasonable attorney fees.
+Except for consumer credit transactions subject to the Wisconsin Consumer Act, you also agree to reimburse us for any costs we incur to collect any deficit including, to the extent permitted by law, our reasonable attorney fees.

 This right of setoff does not apply to any IRA or other tax deferred retirement account.
 It also does not apply if the debt was created by a consumer credit card transaction under a credit card plan, or if the debtor is a party to the account in a representative capacity.